ninguem26/dotfiles/README.md

 #### If permission is needed

-Maybe light won't work since it need permission to access some files.
+Maybe Light won't work since it need permission to access some files.
 If that happens, give the permission needed with:

 > ~$ chmod 4755 /usr/bin/light

-#### If the screen turn black when the light is at the minimum value

-In this case, just execute `light -N 5` to define the minimum light value as 5.
-You can choose any value if you want.

 ### Touchpad

-Warning: this only works in xorg configuration with libinput.
+*Warning: this only works in xorg configuration with libinput.*

 For touchpad tapping and natural scrolling to work, edit the touchpad catchall configuration in libinput config file at `/usr/share/X11/xorg.conf.d/40-libinput.conf` to the code bellow: